Chair: Julien Langou

 Director: Stephanie Santorico

 There is a growing need for qualified statistical analysts of the ever-increasing amounts of data collected in business, industry, and government.
-The certificates in applied statistics program is designed to give students a strong background in statistical methodology and data analysis in preparation for opportunities in the work force or for graduate studies.
+The certificate in applied statistics program is designed to give students a strong background in statistical methodology and data analysis in preparation for opportunities in the workforce or for graduate studies.
 The Department of Mathematical and Statistical Sciences offers certificates in applied statistics at both the undergraduate and graduate levels.